goodfire-ai/r1-interpretability/README.md

 math_sae = load_math_sae(file_path, device)
 ```

+An example of loading and inference for both SAEs is available in `sae_eexample.ipynb`.

-The general reasoning SAE was trained on R1’s activations on our [custom
+The general reasoning SAE was trained on R1's activations on our [custom
 reasoning dataset](https://huggingface.co/datasets/Goodfire/r1-collect), and the second
 used [OpenR1-Math](https://huggingface.co/datasets/open-r1/OpenR1-Math-220k), a
 large dataset for mathematical reasoning.
 These datasets allow us to discover